Rudy Gunawan: After badminton

 Gunawan retired from competitive badminton following the 1996 season, and turned to Christian ministry work in Indonesian villages.
 In 1999, he went to California for study and received a B.A. degree in theology from Promise Christian University.
 He is currently serving as a senior pastor in both the Los Angeles and San Francisco areas.
 Although he has retired from the Indonesian badminton team, he has not retired from the sport.
 As of 2014, he currently is a coach at the Orange County Badminton Club located in Orange County, California and is also a coach of the USA national badminton team.
 Not only does the coach, but he is also a professional player, again making a comeback into professional badminton with partner Ryan Chew.
 As of 2015 he currently ranked 132 in men's doubles.

 Family

 Gunawan married to Febijane N. Lumingkewas on 11 December 1992 and have 5 children; 4 boys and 1 girl.

-His mother, Sally Young, was the daughter of Fifi Young an Indonesian actress of mixed French and Chinese and Njoo Cheong Seng a Chinese-Indonesian playwright and film director.
+His mother, Sally Young (born 1930), was the daughter of Fifi Young an Indonesian actress of mixed French and Chinese and Njoo Cheong Seng a Chinese-Indonesian playwright and film director.